 This article will talk abou the best cycle computers with cadence, showing off some of my favorite examples and weighing the pros and cons of each item.
 Everyone has their own budget, so I'll be listing bicycle computers with cadence measurement from a variety of price points.
 If you have any questions regarding the computers listed here, or any others for that matter, please feel free to post a comment at the bottom.

 We live in a golden age of cycling technology, and these tiny little computers pack a punch these days.
 A top quality road cycling computer with cadence measurement has a ton of amazing features.
-Not every computer has every feature, but here are some common ones you should expect to have.
+Not every computer has every feature, but here are some common ones you'll want.

 - Cadence Measurement: This one is pretty obvious.
 Cadence in cycling is the measurement of rotations of the cranks per minute.
 This is important to measure because how fast you are travelling and how fast your legs are working aren't directly correlated.
 All the computers listed here have this feature.